In this Nuance Dragon 15 review, we’ll discuss the main features and my personal experience with the app.

 - You’re able to turn any audio-recording file into text.
 This may be useful if you often have to transcribe information from business meetings, podcasts or presentations.

-Here’s a comparison table so you can see the differences at a glance:
+Here’s a review table so you can see the differences between the two versions:

 |Feature||Dragon Home 15||Dragon Professional Individual 15|